 The Coast Guard Aviation Technical Training Center was a new facility created for rough water rescue and survival training.
 In order to create the real-life ocean conditions needed for effective training the Coast Guard turned to the expert wave technicians at ADG.
-The challenge:
+The challenge was to create “real-feel” waves to mimic rough ocean conditions with multiple training environments for simultaneous use.

 Three pools were developed with ADG Wave Generation equipment featuring their award winning WaveTek™ technology specifically designed to mimic real life ocean settings.
 A 1.2 million gallon main pool included a six-foot wide ADG moveable bulkhead with a massive overhead curtain capable of creating separate environments for simultaneous training exercises.
 For maximum programmability and ease of use, the entire pool system and wave machinery is controlled from a single panel on a hoist.